 Mass Shootings in America

-These data are not comprehensive and many questions remain about what additional data we should include.
-The names of all shooters have been removed from the maps and graphics; however, all pertinent information about the shooters, including name, age, sex and ethnicity is included in the original dataset, available per request.
-We will continue to build out these pages with state and federal regulatory information related to firearms and will continue to add to the dataset to make it more complete.
+Please note that the names of all shooters have been removed from the maps and graphics; however, all pertinent information about the shooters, including name, age, sex and ethnicity is included in the original database, available by request.
+We will continue to build out these pages with state and federal regulatory information related to firearms, adding to the database to make it more complete.

-The data, map and graphics are free and may be embedded on any website with proper attribution.
-Please contact us if you would like access to the dataset or have suggestions.
+The data, maps, and graphics are free and may be embedded on any website with proper attribution.
+Please contact us if you would like access to the database or have suggestions.